• HOME

 Upper Hutt | Pōneke

-After attending Al Gore’s Climate Reality training followed by Kiss The Ground and Soil Food Web certifications, ecoNEW started a street community garden in Riverstone, Upper Hutt to promote regenerative gardening and open discussions with locals walking by in 2020. ecoNEW has been involved in establishing home gardens based on regenerative principles and is currently working with a farmlet to transition from traditional farming to regenerative.
+After completing Climate Reality, Kiss the Ground, and Soil Food Web training, ecoNEW launched a street community garden in Riverstone, Upper Hutt in 2020 to promote regenerative gardening and engage with locals.
+Since then, they've supported home gardens using regenerative principles and are now helping a farmlet transition from traditional to regenerative farming.

 LinkedIn